dividedbyzeroco/warp-server/readme.md

 ```

 You can now access the `migrations` API to start creating `schemas`.
 Please see section on the Migrations API for more info.

+## Objects

+Objects represent individual instances of models.
+In terms of the database, an Object can be thought of as being a `row` in a table.
+Throughout the Warp Framework, Objects are the basic vehicles for data to be transmitted to and fro the server.

+Each Object contains different keys which can be set or retrieved as needed.
+Among these keys are three special ones:

+- id: a unique identifier that distinguishes an object inside a table
+- created_at: a timestamp that records the date and time when a particular object was created (UTC)
+- uppdated_at: a timestamp that records the date and time when a particular object was last modified (UTC)

+These keys are specifically set by the server and cannot be modified by the user.

 ## REST API